 Healthy body is key to a better future.
 As a parent, the most important thing you can do to give your children a healthy life is to make them learn healthy eating habits.
-Children need a balanced diet with food from all 3 food groups: vegetables & fruits, whole grains & protein, fats .
-Children need complete meals and snacks during the day.
+Children need a balanced diet with food from all 3 food groups: vegetables & fruits, whole grains & protein, fats.
+And they also need complete meals and snacks during the day.
 Healthy snacks are just as important as the food you serve at meals.
 For body to work effectively, it has to be fed the balanced nutrition for the day.
+(Nutrition for kids)

 Children who don’t get enough healthy foods may face delayed growth and development, compromised cognition and reduced immunity.
 Usually children love processed or packaged foods because they enjoy the taste and experience of digging into a packet.
 Surprisingly, these happy emotions are further charged up by the development of dopamine from these processed foods.
 This tricks the brain into consuming more and more of these empty, nutrition-less calories (what harm does this cause?).